Creating a GL Transaction detail report - Walkthrough

 • Velixo Classic

-• Acumatica, MYOB Advanced, Cegid XRP Flex
+• Acumatica, MYOB Acumatica, Cegid XRP Flex

 TABLE OF CONTENTS